-- 1. New MicroCATs are shipped with AF24173 Anti-Foulant Devices and protective plugs pre-installed. - A. Remove the protective plugs, if installed, from the anti-foulant device cups.
+- 1. New MicroCATs are shipped with AF24173 Anti-Foulant Devices and protective plugs pre-installed. - A. Remove the protective plugs, if installed, from the anti-foulant device cup.
 The protective plugs must be removed prior to deployment or pressurization.
 If the plugs are left in place during deployment, the sensor will not register conductivity.
-If left in place during pressurization, the cell may be destroyed. - B. Verify that the anti-foulant device cups contain AF24173 Anti-Foulant Devices (see Section 5: Routine Maintenance and Calibration). - 2.
+If left in place during pressurization, the cell may be destroyed. - B. Verify that the anti-foulant device cup contains AF24173 Anti-Foulant Devices (see Section 5: Routine Maintenance and Calibration). - 2.
 Install the dummy plug or I/O cable: - A. Lightly lubricate the inside of the dummy plug or cable connector with silicone grease (DC-4 or equivalent). - B. Standard Connector (shown in photos) Install the dummy plug or cable connector, aligning the raised bump on the side of the plug/connector with the large pin (pin 1 ground) on the MicroCAT.
 Remove any trapped air by burping or gently squeezing the plug/connector near the top and moving your fingers toward the end cap.
-OR - MCBH Connector Install the plug/cable connector, aligning the pins. - C. Place the locking sleeve over the plug/connector.
-Tighten the locking sleeve finger tight only.
-Do not overtighten the locking sleeve and do not use a wrench or pliers.
+OR MCPH Connector Install the plug/cable connector elimination.